Fredrik Hammar: Brentford

 On 29 January 2019, Hammar moved to England to join the B team at Championship club Brentford on an 18-month contract, with the option for a further year.
 He scored one of the goals in Brentford B's 4–0 2019 Middlesex Senior Cup Final victory over Harrow Borough and finished the 2018–19 season with 16 appearances and two goals.

-Hammar was a part of the first team squad throughout much of the 2019–20 pre-season and after recovering from injury, he made his debut as a late substitute for Jan Žambůrek in a 1–0 FA Cup third round victory over Stoke City on 4 January 2020.
+Hammar was a part of the first team squad throughout much of the 2019–20 pre-season and after a period out injured, he made his debut as a late substitute for Jan Žambůrek in a 1–0 FA Cup third round victory over Stoke City on 4 January 2020.
 Hammar was promoted into the first team group for the 2019–20 season restart and the club took up the one-year option on his contract in July 2020.

 Hammar was included in the first team group for the duration of the 2020–21 pre-season.
 Having failed to make a first team appearance so far during the 2020–21 regular season and with six months left on his contract, Hammar departed Brentford on 25 January 2021.
-During two years with the B team, Hammar made 51 appearances and scored seven goals.
+During two years with the B team, he made 51 appearances and scored seven goals.

 Return to Akropolis IF

 On 25 January 2021, Hammar signed a one-year contract with former club Akropolis IF for an undisclosed fee.
-He made 30 appearances during a 2021 season which ended in relegation from Superettan through the relegation play-offs.
+He made 27 appearances during a 2021 season which ended in relegation from Superettan through the relegation play-offs.
 Hammar signed a one-year contract extension in July 2021, but elected to depart the club in January 2022.
 Across his two spells with Akropolis IF, Hammar made 43 appearances and scored four goals.

 Hammarby IF

 On 29 January 2022, Hammar transferred to Ettan club Hammarby TFF.
 Having joined Hammarby IF's feeder club, Hammar was included in the parent club's first team group for its pre-season training camp in Marbella.
-During the 2022 season, he made 26 appearances and scored seven goals for Hammarby TFF, in addition to two appearances for Hammarby IF.
+During the 2022 season, he made 26 appearances and scored seven goals for Hammarby TFF, in addition to two Allsvenskan appearances for Hammarby IF.
 On 10 August 2022, Hammar signed a 2 1/2-year contract with Hammarby IF and he was included in the squad for its post-season training camp in Marbella.

+As a result of having established himself in the starting lineup thus far during the 2023 season, Hammar signed a new 4 1/2-year contract on 18 August 2023.
+He finished the calendar year with 29 appearances and one goal, scored in a 2–1 win over Sirius on 9 July 2023.
+Hammar made 26 appearances during the 2024 season, which culminated in a runner-up finish.
+Hammar transferred out of the club in January 2025 and ended his three years at the Tele2 Arena on 59 appearances and one goal.